 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Berkley Trade on October 28, 2014 and has 304 pages.
+urban fantasy that was published by Berkley Trade on October 28, 2014 and has 304 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, The Next Always, The Last Boyfriend, The Perfect Hope, Irish Rebel

 Third and last in The Cousins O’Dwyer Trilogy paranormal romance series and revolving around the O’Dwyer family and their friends.
 The couple focus is on Brenna and Fin, at last.